zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 ### RateLimit

+> **Feature Status**: Rate-Limiting is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
+Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.

 The rate limit policy configures NGINX to limit the processing rate of requests.

 For example, the following policy will limit all subsequent requests coming from a single IP address once a rate of 10 requests per second is exceeded: